aaronbieber/singleservingphoto/_posts/2007-09-05-could-flash-be-more-complicated.markdown

 In the cases where ambient and flash light mixes on your subject, you're going to need a lot more time to chimp the histogram.

-"This article on
+[This article on
-photonotes.org":http://photonotes.org/articles/eos-flash/ was invaluable
+photonotes.org](http://photonotes).org/articles/eos-flash/ was invaluable
 to me in learning about how flash works in the Canon EOS system.
 If you shoot Canon, you should read this from top to bottom!